pmarks-net/ipvfoo/README.md

 IPvFoo cannot be [ported to Safari](https://github.com/pmarks-net/ipvfoo/issues/39) because the `webRequest` API does not report IP addresses.
 In theory, a Safari extension could do its own DNS lookups over HTTPS, but such behavior is beyond the scope of IPvFoo.

+## Running IPvFoo unpacked from git

+IPvFoo uses a common codebase for Chrome and Firefox, but `manifest.json` is browser specific.

+Firefox shows this error when running the Chrome version:

+> There was an error during the temporary add-on installation.
+> background.service_worker is currently disabled.
+Add background.scripts.

+Chrome shows these errors when running the Firefox version:

+> 'background.scripts' requires manifest version of 2 or lower.
+> 'page_action' requires manifest version of 2 or lower.

+To switch between versions, see the `use_*_manifest.sh.bat` scripts in the manifest/ directory.

 <br><br><br>
 Donate: https://liberapay.com/pmarks